 BMPs will be implemented under the SWMP to minimize or mitigate soil erosion and revegetate disturbed areas.
-Soil erodibility along the Alternative 3 (Option C) Corridor is shown in Figure 8.e-2S.
-The soil erodibility figure shows the Natural Resources Conservation Service (NRCS) K factor values.
+Soil erodibility along the Alternative 3 (Option C) Corridor and Alternative I-25 Crossing Corridor is shown in Figure 8.e-2S and Figure 8.e-2aS, respectively.
+The soil erodibility figures shows the Natural Resources Conservation Service (NRCS) K factor values.
 K factor values represent the susceptibility of soil erosion, transportability of the sediment, and the amount and rate of runoff given a particular rainfall event.
 The majority of the Alternative 3 (Option C) Corridor is located within the medium soil erodibility range.
 A medium soil erodibility factor indicates that slight to moderate erosion is likely and that erosion-control measures may be needed.

-A limited portion of the Alternative 3 (Option C) Corridor is located within the high soil erodibility range.
+A limited portion of the Alternative 3 (Option C) Corridor and the majority of Alternative I-25 Crossing Corridor is located within the high soil erodibility range.
 High soil erodibility indicates that erosion is very likely and that erosion-control measures are advised, including revegetation of bare areas.
 Disturbed areas will be restored to pre-construction grades and revegetated at the conclusion of construction.
 Certified weed-free seed mix consisting of drought-tolerant native grasses will be specified in the SWMP for the revegetation of disturbed areas to meet property owner and regulatory requirements.
 Disturbed mature vegetation will be replaced, per a property owner's reasonable request, with a like species.